Aurorum/oysters-theme/readme.txt

 = How do I set up my theme? =

 When you first activate your theme, your site may look surprisingly different.
 Not to worry though!
-Oyster's demo can be replicated in a matter of minutes, all through the Customizer, with just five simple steps:
+Oysters' demo can be replicated in a matter of minutes, all through the Customizer, with just five simple steps:

 1. Set your Header Image
 2. Visit the "Colors" tab and pick the header and primary colour for your site